State panel grapples with defining ‘college and career ready’

 Preparing students for colleges and careers shouldn’t be an “either-or” proposition and schools should be held accountable for how well they prepare students for both paths, an advocate for career education urged in testimony before a state committee this week.

-“The state is building up the scaffolding” for a dramatically different focus on college and career readiness than ever before, Chris Cabaldon, executive director of the Sacramento-based Linked Learning Alliance, told a state committee trying to define what it means for students to be “college and career ready.”
+“The state is building up the scaffolding” for a dramatically different focus on college and career readiness than ever before, Christopher Cabaldon, executive director of the Sacramento-based Linked Learning Alliance, told a state committee trying to define what it means for students to be “college and career ready.”

 One of the challenges, Cabaldon said, is not to lose sight of the importance of “career” in the equation, and to encourage schools to build programs that combine rigorous academics with real-world work skills for students.